 Please note that it is the customer's responsibility to take the time to inspect the goods and make sure he/she have received the correct style, color and size; and that the goods have no visual defects.
 Shipments should be inspected immediately upon arrival for shipping damage.
 Concealed freight/carrier damage can be detected only by unwrapping the package and thoroughly inspecting the rug itself.

 We will correct any of our errors and replace any defective product as long as the problem is brought to our attention within 15 days guarantee and before any cutting or installation has taken place.
 We will not honor claims that arise due to improper installation and/or maintenance.

 Please remember that color of the material purchased may not be an exact match to the color of the sample you have, or the samples shown on this website, due to natural changes occurring during different seasonal growing conditions.

 Prices & Taxes

 Please note that prices, products and options are subject to change without notice.
-We collect sales tax on all orders shipped within California.
+Products shipped within California are subject to a 9% sales tax.
 No sales tax is collected for any orders shipped outside of California.

 Shipping & Delivery Policy

 NaturalAreaRugs.com provides FAST and FREE SHIPPING on all orders to the Contiguous 48 States via FedEx© or UPS© ground.
 No minimum purchase amount.

 Orders received before 12pm PST (Monday to Friday only) are shipped same day.
 Rugs shipped from our Southern California facility via UPS or Fed-Ex.
 This does not include custom-made rugs, which may take up 3-7 business days for production.
 In the event of a delay, we will notify you by e-mail.

 Please note that items ordered together may not arrive in the same package.
 Large items will be shipped via freight carriers.
 You may need help in bringing it inside the house or office.
 In anticipation of your delivery, we advise you that there should be someone present to receive the rugs and help the driver unload the carpet.